-I absolutely loved the menu!
+I absolutely loved the menu at Science Ice Cream Cardiff!
 They offer a full-on desserts menu including sundaes and french toast – I loved the sound of the French Elvis (french toast, peanut butter and more), Easter eggs filled with ice cream and even vegan sundaes – so creative!

-The second menu is ice cream focussed.
-This involves choosing one of the 4 flavours currently on offer – I enjoyed the salted caramel and white chocolate – choosing a sauce and then potentially a base liked a waffle and a topping like chunks of honeycomb (which I went with).
+The second menu at Science Ice Cream is ice cream focussed.
+This involves choosing one of the 4 flavours currently on offer – I enjoyed the salted caramel and white chocolate – choosing a sauce and then potentially a base liked a waffle and a topping like chunks of the honeycomb (which I went with).

-Once you have chosen the lovely lovely owner then pulls out some ice cream kind of mix.
+Once you have chosen the lovely lovely owner of Science Ice Cream then pulls out some ice cream kind of mix.
 This goes into one of her machines as does the liquid nitrogen – and 30 seconds later there is ice cream!

 I am no scientist but from what she explained the super low temperature of the nitrogen means the ice cream freezes much faster so there are fewer little icicle type things – all of which means the ice cream is super creamy and tastes amazing!!!!

 And it looks brilliant whilst being prepared!
-This is definitely the tastiest fun things to do in Cardiff.
+A visit to Science Ice Cream is definitely the tastiest fun things to do in Cardiff.

 9. Check out the major buildings of Cardiff and get some unusual angles.

-Then there is the Millennium Centre – absolutely stunning!
-The building is known as the home of the arts in Wales.
-The building was opened in 2004 and the design was intended to reflect both the natural and the industrial landscape of Wales.
+Then there is the Wales Millennium Centre – absolutely stunning!
+This building is known as the home of the arts in Wales.
+The Wales Millenium Centre was opened in 2004 and the design was intended to reflect both the natural and the industrial landscape of Wales.

 Perhaps the most striking feature of the building is the steel exterior with the bilingual words of poet Gwyneth Lewis “In These Stones, Horizons Sing”.

 Virtually next door to the Millennium Centre is the Water Tower, designed by William Pye.
-The tower stands 21 metres high and has an intermittent stream of water.
+The Cardiff Water Tower stands 21 metres high and has an intermittent stream of water.
 Highly photogenic!

-Cardiff Market is a wonderful old style market in a Victorian building that has lots of new style amazing foods on offer.
-It is located literally in the middle of the pedestrianised centre of Cardiff and is more for locals than tourists (eg it sells mostly products that need to be prepared) it is very photogenic and well worth a visit.
+Cardiff Market is a wonderful old-style market in a Victorian building that has lots of new style amazing foods on offer.
+It is located literally in the middle of the pedestrianized centre of Cardiff and is more for locals than tourists (eg it sells mostly products that need to be prepared).
+It is very photogenic and well worth a visit.

-It has a gorgeous art deco sign and clock and all of this under a glass roof.
-There are two entrances.
+Cardiff Market has a gorgeous art deco sign and clock and all of this under a glass roof.
+There are two entrances to the market.
 The St Mary’s Street entrance has the art deco sign and clock.
 The Hayes entrance has a lovely garden in front of it – great for photos!